leonjovanovic/drl-dqn-atari-pong/README.md

-# Deep reinforcement learning algorithms in Atari Pong
+# Deep Q-Learning algorithms on Atari game Pong

 ## Summary
 &nbsp;&nbsp;&nbsp;&nbsp;The goal of this application is to find out how accurate and effective can Deep Q-Learning (DQN) be on Atari 1600 game of Pong in OpenAI environment.
 On top of DQN, additional improvements on the same algorithm were tested, including Multi-step DQN, Double DQN and Dueling DQN.
 Results that can be seen on the graph below show that basic DQN achieves human-like accuracy after only ~110 played games and great accuracy after 300 games.
 Improved versions of DQN considered in this project showed greater efficiency and accuracy.